Ganeshdojo/Whatsapp-web-clone/backend/README.md

 └── package.json
 ```

-## 🧪 Testing
+##  Testing

 1. Start the server: `npm run dev`
 2. Open your browser to `http://localhost:5000`
-3. You should see: "WhatsApp Web Clone Backend is running! 🚀"
+3. You should see: "WhatsApp Web Clone Backend is running!"
 4. Test the health endpoint: `http://localhost:5000/api/health`

-## 🚨 Troubleshooting
+##  Troubleshooting

-- **MongoDB connection failed**: Check your connection string in `config.js`
 - **Port already in use**: Change the PORT in `config.js` to another number (e.g., 5001)
 - **Script errors**: Make sure you're in the `backend` directory when running scripts